A normal commercial website is not some other magical, mysterious thing. So here's the idea: Treat it like an advertisement!

 If an advertisement isn't interesting, that makes it boring by definition (and not worthy of further attention).
-If an ad doesn't grab and hold one's attention then it won't be effective since it won't get read.
+If an ad doesn't grab and hold one's attention then it won't be effective since it won't be read.
 To this, add the fact that internet users are notoriously mouse-happy--they'll click out of your website the instant they get bored.

 In short, as well as holding someone's attention and making that person want the product, the ad should contain enough factual information about the product to enable that person to purchase it as soon as possible.

 List those points out on a piece of paper and (as obvious as this may sound, do it anyway) answer those questions.
-Now make sure that enough of the information you've written down goes it into the actual website (or advertisement) to answer those questions in the mind of anyone visiting your website (or reading your ad).
+Now make sure that enough of the information you've written down goes into the actual website (or advertisement) to answer those questions in the mind of anyone visiting your website (or reading your ad).

-Nike spent millions of dollars on TV and magazine ads simply establishing its "Whoosh" logo.
+The Nike Corporation has spent millions of dollars on TV and magazine ads simply establishing its "Whoosh" logo.
 Of course the cost of all that wasted advertising gets passed on to the consumer.
 Would Nike's sneakers cost $150 a pair if they kept their advertising budget in line?
 Too much money gets wasted this way.

 The lack of a sales return for advertising dollars spent is one of the chief complaints of those spending their money on advertising in print media, TV, radio and on websites.
 Don't let this happen to you through your website!
 Those selling advertising can tell you that most small businesses must watch very carefully where they spend their advertising dollars.
 To have the best chance of an advertisement making you money, keep in place all those points listed above.